 I am now reading Gabi, a Girl in Pieces by Isabel Quintero.
 I like the book, but I don’t feel the same connection to the character because I am not a Mexican-American girl living in California.
 A Mexican-American girl will feel that connection here, but not necessarily in The Serpent King.
 It’s important for books like Gabi to exist for that girl.
 She does not have the plethora of books about people like her like I’ve had my entire life.

-I didn’t realize how lucky I was growing up a reader and finding myself in all of the books I read(like the creepy clown in It, for example) and even though I realized it as an adult, it didn’t really sand out to me until I read these two books back to back.
+I didn’t realize how lucky I was growing up a reader and finding myself in all of the books I read(like the creepy clown in It, for example) and even though I realized it as an adult, it didn’t really stand out to me until I read these two books back to back.

 I do think it is important for me to read books about people different from me, but sometimes it is really nice to read a book that feels like home.
 Everyone should have that opportunity.